 Donna Fielder is a career newspaper reporter turned author who now divides her time writing a blog, true crime books, humor and the occasional novel.
-She lives in Denton, Texas, with her Maltese, Kiefer, and two cats – Chloe (a bit of a bitch) and Ranger, named after the mysterious hunk in the Janet Evanovich novels and her adorable new Scottie, Arabella.
+She lives in Denton, Texas, with her Maltese, Kiefer, two cats – Chloe (a bit of a bitch) and Ranger, named after the mysterious hunk in the Janet Evanovich novels and her adorable new Scottie, Arabella.

 Donna is the mother of grown, but not necessarily mature, twins, Christopher and Christine, and a son named James.
 They appear in many of her humor stories.
 She is a widow.